One Size Doesn’t Fit All

 Ask yourself ‘what do I really need’, ‘what type of care would I welcome most’

-You may need client-centred, trauma-sensitive and holistic care.
+You may need client-centred, trauma-informed and holistic care.
 More than that, a counsellor or psychotherapist who can ‘see’ you, ‘connect’ with you and can form a compassionate therapeutic relationship with you.

 Would you benefit more from receiving treatment tailored to your specific needs?
 Look around before you choose and thoroughly search what’s available to you.
 Find out what registered counsellors and psychotherapists in your area have to offer.